 6. Chipping paint

 I know you’re thinking this is just weird.
 My dog won’t eat paint.
 Well, you’d probably think the same thing about your dog eating poop until you saw it.
 Dogs can sometimes do the strangest things when they get bored or if they are not entertained to their full energy level.
-The problem with a dog eating chipping paint (even if you’re prepping to paint your house) is the paint chips could be lead-based.
+The problem with a dog eating chipping paint (even if you’re prepping to paint your house) is that the paint chips could be lead-based.
 Besides, dogs simply weren’t made to digest paint chips.
 Either are humans.
 This could mean a pricey vet visit.

 7. Gate